10 Kitchen Aids for Seniors to Safely Improve Independence

 Hard-to-open jars shouldn’t stop your older adult from eating foods they enjoy.
 This automatic jar opener does all the work.

-Make it easier to access pots and pans with easy pull-out shelves that install into existing kitchen cabinets (variety of sizes available).
+Make it easier to access pots and pans with pull-out shelves that install into existing kitchen cabinets (available in a variety of sizes).

-This special kitchen stool lets seniors sit and get off their feet while working at the kitchen counter.
+This special kitchen stool lets seniors sit and take a break from standing while working at the kitchen counter.
 The angled seat makes both sitting and standing easy.
-The height is adjustable too.
+The height is adjustable, too.

 Recommended for you:

-This article wasn't sponsored, but does contain affiliate links.
-All prices quoted were checked shortly before publication, but prices change often and might not match what is found online.
-We never link to products or services for the sole purpose of making a commission.
-Recommendations are based on our honest opinions.
+This article contains affiliate links.
+All prices quoted were checked shortly before publication, but prices change frequently and may not match what is available online.
 For more information, see How We Make Money.

 About the Author